hashicorp/nomad/website/source/guides/ui.html.md

 to the Web UI.
 If you are unsure what port the Nomad HTTP API is running under, try the default port, `4646`.

 ~> **Live Demo!** For a quick test drive, see our online Web UI demo at [demo.nomadproject.io](https://demo.nomadproject.io).

 ## Reviewing Jobs

 The home page of the Web UI is the jobs list view.
 This page has a searchable, sortable, paginated table of all jobs in the cluster, regardless of job status.
+This page will automatically update as jobs are started, stopped, and allocations transition through states.

 [![Jobs List][img-jobs-list]][img-jobs-list]